aks3213/NoteManager/frontend/README.md

 # How to run backend
-1. Create a database named `NoteManager` in SQl server
-2. Update SQL server credentials in `backend\config\config.json`
+1. Update SQL server credentials in `backend\config\config.json`
-3. Go to backend folder `cd backend`
+2. Go to backend folder `cd backend`
+3. Run `npm run setupwindows`.
+This setup script will
+    - Create `NoteManager` database in SQL.
-4. Run `npm install` to install all dependencies required for backend
+    - Install all required dependencies to run backend
-5. Run `npm start` to run backend server
+4. Run `npm start` to run backend server

 # How to run frontend
-1. Go to backend folder `cd backend`
+1. Go to backend folder `cd frontend`
-2. Run `npm install` to install all dependencies required for backend
+2. Run `npm run setupwindows` to install all dependencies required for frontend
 3. Run `npm start` to run frontend localhost

 ---